Achu2234/web.telegram.org/README.md

 ## Why this Repo?

 Telegram is banned in several countries, in India Telegram is blocked on several networks including Jio and Airtel.
 So in this repo i will continuously provide new domains to access Telegram without compromising privacy or security of your data.
-You can now create your own telegram app on your custom domain so bypass blocks.
+You can now create your own telegram app on your custom domain to bypass blocks.

 ## Blocked URLs by Different Countries